ZZP-RS/KRALR/README.md

 ## 5. datasets
+We provided two datasets to validate KRALR: last-fm and ml-1m.

+In the Last.fm dataset, we provide a pretrain file, which can be utilized by setting --use_pretrain 1.
+Additionally, you have the option to employ your own pretrain file by modifying the load_pretrained_data function in the data_loader.py file.

-We provided two datasets to validate KRALR: last-fm and ml-1m,  The following table shows the interaction information of last-fm  and ml-1m :
+The following table shows the interaction information of last-fm  and ml-1m :

 |  Interaction Datasets   |    last-fm     |  ml-1m  |
 |  :---------------:   |:--------------:|:-------:|